mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 .. figure:: ../_static/Mixxx-111-1st-run-choose-library-directory-win.png
    :align: center
-   :width: 75%
+   :width: 50%
    :figwidth: 100%
    :alt: Mixxx 1st run - Choose music library directory dialog
    :figclass: pretty-figures

-   Mixxx 1st run on Windows 7 - Choose music library directory dialog
+   Mixxx running on Windows 8 - Choose music library directory dialog

 **Setup the music library**
   The first time you run Mixxx, you are asked to select a directory where your